-Australian wireless technology company Morse Micro has set a new record for the distance of data transmission via wifi.
-Using the relatively new HaLow standard (802.11ah), engineers were able to transmit signals at a distance of up to 2.9 km.
+Australian wireless technology company Morse Micro has set a new record for the longest distance for data transmission over Wi-Fi.
+Using the relatively new HaLow standard (802.11ah), engineers were able to transmit signals up to 2.9 km.

 The HaLow standard was introduced in 2016, but widespread deployment is just beginning.
 The technology is optimized for transmitting small amounts of data over very long distances, with low power consumption.